Who is Banksy? Everything we know about his identity

 Banksy does not support the sale of his art.
 (Getty)

-Many have tried to guess who the artist is and the general assumption is he lives in or near Bristol, but other than that very little was known about him.
+The general assumption is he lives in or near Bristol, but other than that very little is known about him.

-In the recording of The Banksy Story (available on BBC Radio 4), he described himself as a “painter and decorator” and explains why he likes to glue works of art to buildings like the Louvre, saying: “You don’t want to get stuck in the same line of work your whole life long, do you?”
+In a recording of The Banksy Story, from BBC Radio 4, he described himself as a “painter and decorator” and explained why he also likes to glue works of art to buildings like the Louvre, saying: “You don’t want to get stuck in the same line of work your whole life long, do you?”

-Last November, it emerged that Banksy revealed his real name in a newly unearthed BBC interview from 2003.
+However, in November last year, it emerged Banksy "revealed" his name in an unearthed BBC interview from 2003.

 The elusive artist’s real identity has never been officially revealed but a 2008 interview sheds light on who the real Bansky is.

-The elusive artist’s real identity has never been officially revealed but a 2003 interview sheds light on who the real Bansky is.
+The elusive artist’s real identity has never been officially revealed but a 2003 interview shed light on who the real Bansky is.
 (BBC)

 Banksy generates income through various means, despite his anonymous persona and unconventional approach.